ormesino/api-go/README.md

-# e-commerce
+# Api in Go
-Project of a generic e-commerce to practice my knowledge of microservices and some technologies.
+Project of a generic API for e-commerce using Go.